bochens/SizeDistMerge/README.md

 ### `dev/`

 - **optical_diameter_core.py**
-  Contains functions for computing the **optical response function** — the relationship between particle diameter and the scattering amplitude (the scattering cross-section integrated over the opc collection angle) — for various Optical Particle Counters (OPCs).
-Currently, **POPS** and **UHSAS** geometries are implemented using **Mie scattering**.
+  Contains functions for computing the **optical response function** — the relationship between particle diameter and the scattering amplitude (the scattering cross-section integrated over the opc collection angle) based on Mie theory — for various Optical Particle Counters (OPCs).
+Currently, **POPS** and **UHSAS** geometries are implemented.

   This module also provides tools for generating and interfacing with **lookup tables (LUTs)** of σ(D; m) as a function of particle diameter and refractive index.